uodatascience/Intro_to_R/0201_Objects.md

 ==========

 S4 objects have a single class definition with specifically defined fields and functions.
+They are too complicated for us to cover in much detail yet, so we will return to them again later.

-So we could pretend for awhile we're another class with S3 functions
+We could pretend for awhile we're another class with S3 objects

     a <- data.frame(a="test")
     class(a)